Tornado outbreak of May 10–13, 2010: Confirmed tornadoes

-Moore–Choctaw, Oklahoma
+Moore–Choctaw–Harrah, Oklahoma

 At 5:20 p.m.
-CDT (2220 UTC), a tornado touched down in the southern part of Moore, Oklahoma in Cleveland County near the interchange of Interstate 35 and Indian Hills Road (exit 114) and quickly turned to the east-northeast.
+CDT (2220 UTC), a tornado touched down in the southern part of Moore, Oklahoma in Cleveland County near the interchange of I-35 and Indian Hills Road (exit 114) and quickly turned to the east-northeast.
 Initially, the damage was mostly limited to trees as it tracked across mostly undeveloped land in southeast Moore and extreme southeast Oklahoma City near Stanley Draper Lake, with a few houses sustaining minor damage.
 Damage increased substantially when it reached near the intersection of SE 89th Street and Hiawassee Road as it turned north-northeast through the semi-rural areas of eastern Oklahoma County.

-As it approached Interstate 40, severe damage was done to several businesses at Choctaw Road (exit 166), including a Love's Travel Stop which was destroyed and a Sonic Drive-In which was heavily damaged; employees and several motorists took shelter inside the Love's Travel Stop, they were not hurt.
-Two people were killed by the tornado and 49 others were injured, including many motorists in afternoon rush hour traffic on I-40 who had their cars thrown.
+As it approached I-40, severe damage was done to several businesses at Choctaw Road (exit 166), including a Love's Travel Stop which was destroyed and a Sonic Drive-In which was heavily damaged; employees and several motorists took shelter inside the Love's Travel Stop, they were not hurt.
+Two people were killed by the tornado, and 49 others were injured, including many motorists in afternoon rush hour traffic on I-40 who had their cars thrown.
 Numerous other houses were heavily damaged or destroyed, with a few flattened, as the tornado tracked across residential subdivisions near Choctaw and Harrah.
 The most severe damage was in the Deerfield West subdivision.
 The tornado lifted in Harrah, just northeast of Reno and Harrah Road, after being on the ground for 24 mi.

 Initially, the tornado was rated EF3.
 However, due to additional damage surveys finding houses flattened in subdivisions that were difficult to access due to damage, it was upgraded to EF4.